patrickdlandy/FormView/README.md

 FormView is a single-page web application that uses PostgreSQL, Ruby on Rails, and React/Redux.
 It mimics the appearance and functionality of Wufoo by SurveyMonkey (https://www.wufoo.com/).

-The application currently allows users to sign up, log in and log out of the site with front-end user authentication.
+The application currently allows users to sign up, log in and log out of the site with user authentication and session management.
 It also allows users to create new survey forms, view individual forms, and view a list of his or her previous forms.

 Additional planned features for FormView include form editing, addition of form elements (multiple choice, dropdown questions, etc), form sharing,and form data display.

 FormView has been deployed to Heroku here: https://formview.herokuapp.com/

+Splash page glyptodon graphic credits: Rachel Margolis

  # Technologies used: